-Table 11-2 (Cont.)
-Installing OracleAS Infrastructure in an OracleAS Cold Failover Cluster (Infrastructure)
+Table 11-2 (Continued)Installing OracleAS Infrastructure in an OracleAS Cold Failover Cluster

-8. Specify Database Configuration Options

-Global Database Name: Enter a name for the OracleAS Metadata Repository database.
-Append a domain name to the database name.
-This domain name for the global database name can be different from your network domain name.
+Screen Action 14.
+OCA screens If you selected Oracle Application Server Certificate Authority (OCA) in the Select Configuration Options screen, the installer displays screens for configuring OCA.
+Refer to Section 6.30, "Install Fragment: OCA Screens" for details.
+15. Specify Database Configuration Options Global Database Name : Enter a name for the OracleAS Metadata Repository database.
+Append the domain name of your computer to the database name.
+Example: orcl.mydomain.com SID : Enter the system identifier for the OracleAS Metadata Repository database.

-The domain name portion of the global database name has the following naming restrictions:

-- Can contain only alphanumeric, underscore (), minus (-), and pound (#) characters - Must not be longer than 128 characters

-The database name portion of the global database name has the following naming restrictions:

-- Must contain alphanumeric characters only

-- Must not be longer than eight characters

-- Must not contain PORT or HOST in uppercase characters.
-If you want the name to contain "host" or "port", use lowercase characters.

-Example: orcl.mydomain.com

-Note: Be sure that you do not enter two or more periods together, for example, orcl.mydomain.com.
-The installer does not check for this, and this will lead to errors later during the installation process.

-SID: Enter the system identifier for the OracleAS Metadata Repository database.
 Typically this is the same as the global database name, but without the domain name.
 The SID must be unique across all databases.

-SIDs have the following naming restrictions:

-- Must contain alphanumeric characters only

-- Must not be longer than eight characters

-- Must not contain PORT or HOST in uppercase characters.
-If you want the name to contain "host" or "port", use lowercase characters.

-Example: orcl

-Database Character Set: Select the character set to use.
-See also Section 6.15, "Support for NE8ISO8859P10 and CEL8ISO8859P14 Characters Sets".

-Database File Location: Enter the full path to the parent directory for the data files directory.
+The SID cannot be longer than eight characters.
+Example: orcl Select Database Character Set: Select the character set to use.
+Specify Database File Location : Enter the full path to the parent directory for the data files directory.
 This parent directory must already exist, and you must have write permissions in this directory.
 The installer will create a subdirectory in this parent directory, and the subdirectory will have the same name as the SID.
 The data files will be placed in this subdirectory.

-Example: If you enter /u02/oradata, and the SID is orc1, then the data files will be located in /u02/oradata/orcl.

-Specify Database Schema Passwords

-Set the passwords for these privileged database schemas: SYS, SYSTEM, SYSMAN, and DBSNMP.
+Example: If you enter $/u02/oradata$, and the SID is orc1, then the data files will be located in $/u02/oradata/orc1$.
+Click Next.
+16. Specify Database Schema Passwords Set the passwords for these privileged database schemas: SYS, SYSTEM, SYSMAN, and DBSNMP.
 You can set different passwords for each schema, or you can set the same password for all the schemas.

-See Section 6.14, "Restrictions on the Passwords for the SYS, SYSTEM, SYSMAN, and DBSNMP Users" for rules on setting passwords for these accounts.
+Refer to Section 6.14, "Restrictions on the Passwords for the SYS, SYSTEM, SYSMAN, and DBSNMP Users" for rules on setting passwords for these accounts.
+Click Next.
+17. Specify Instance Name and ias_admin Password Instance Name : Enter a name for this infrastructure instance.

-Table 11-2 (Cont.)
-Installing OracleAS Infrastructure in an OracleAS Cold Failover Cluster (Infrastructure)

-Screen Action 10.
-Specify Instance Name and ias_admin Password Instance Name: Enter a name for this infrastructure instance.
 Instance names can contain alphanumeric characters and the (underscore) character.
 If you have more than one Oracle Application Server instance on a computer, the instance names must be unique.
-See Section 5.9, "Oracle Application Server Instances and Instance Names" for instance name details.
-Example: infra ias_admin Password and Confirm Password : Enter and confirm the password for the ias_admin user.
+Refer to Section 5.9, "Oracle Application Server Instances and Instance Names" for instance name details.
+Example: infra ias_admin Password and Confirm Password: Enter and confirm the password for the ias_admin user.
 This is the administrative user for this infrastructure instance.
-See Section 5.10, "The ias_admin User and Restrictions on its Password" for password requirements.
+Refer to Section 5.10, "The ias_admin User and Restrictions on its Password" for password requirements.
 Example: welcome99 Click Next.
-11. Finish the installation.
-See Section 6.28, "Install Fragment: The Last Few Screens of the Installation" for details.
+18. Finish the installation.
+Refer to Section 6.28, "Install Fragment: The Last Few Screens of the Installation" for details.